Aetherinox/pause-windows-updates/README.md

 ### Contributing

 We are always willing to accept new contributions, however, the code will be vetted before it is pushed to the public.
 Contributions shall not include functionality which is unrelated to Microsoft Windows, or Microsoft applications.
+New features must give the user the ability to opt in by choice, and not have it forced upon them, and new features shall be disabled by default and only enabled after the user has consented to such a change.

 <br />